marzukia/cog_nba/README.md

 # Available Commands

-The following command scan be used at this stage.
+The following commands can be used at this stage.

 `cog_nba.nba.get_current_players()`